MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 ### Resolve issues using GitHub Copilot's Agent mode

 GitHub Copilot's Agent mode enables autonomous implementation of complex security fixes across multiple files and methods.
 Unlike Ask mode, which provides analysis and recommendations, Agent mode can directly modify code to implement security improvements.
 This approach is particularly effective for systematic security remediation, where multiple related vulnerabilities need to be addressed consistently.

+> **NOTE**: To save time during this lab exercise, you resolve and test a collection of issues and push updates in a single commit.
+Batch processing issues in this way isn't a recommended best practice.
+Microsoft and GitHub recommend resolving each issue individually with separate commits rather than batch processing.
+Resolving issues individually provides better traceability, easier code reviews, and safer rollback options if problems arise.
+Each fix should be thoroughly tested before moving to the next issue to ensure changes don't introduce regressions.

 In this task, you use GitHub Copilot's Agent mode to implement comprehensive security fixes for all identified vulnerabilities in the ContosoShopEasy application.